adamsigal/sarl-train/CrowdNav/crowd_sim/README.md

+**Written by Chen et al.: [[GitHub](https://github.com/vita-epfl/CrowdNav)]**

 # Simulation Framework
 ## Environment
 The environment contains n+1 agents.
 N of them are humans controlled by certain unknown policy.
 The other is robot and it's controlled by one known policy.
 The environment is built on top of OpenAI gym library, and has implemented two abstract methods.
 * reset(): the environment will reset positions for all the agents and return observation for robot.
 Observation for one agent is the observable states of all other agents.
 * step(action): taking action of the robot as input, the environment computes observation for each agent and call agent.act(observation) to get actions of agents.
 Then environment detects whether there is a collision between agents.
 If not, the states of agents will be updated.
 Then observation, reward, done will be returned.